Shintō Tenkōkyo: Shrines

 Shintō Tenkōkyo's shrines are located on Mount Iwaki (石城山), located to the north of the town of Tabuse in Yamaguchi Prefecture.
 The religion pronounces the name of the mountain as Iwaki-yama, but outside the religion the conventional pronunciation is Iwaki-san.
 It is the most sacred mountain of Shintō Tenkōkyo and is considered to be the earthly representation of the heavenly gathering place of the gods, similar to Oomoto's treatment of Mount Hongū in Ayabe.

-Going clockwise from south and west to north and east, the Shintō Tenkōkyo shrines on Iwaki-yama are:
+For a complete list of shrines on Mount Iwaki, see Mount Iwaki (Yamaguchi).